powiedl/parseUdemySeiteMitNotizen/README.md

 This component is responsible for rendering a single note.
 It consists of some child components (which only make sense in conjunction with the SingleCard component).

+# Next steps
+* display if a note was changed correctly (bugfix)
+* save a changed note at the backend (with this step I will probably add a database to store the information parsed out of the HTML files)

+# Possible future improvements
+## Backend
+* Storing the information parsed out of the HTML file in some kind of database (neccessary for all other features).
+* Storing the original and the edited version of a note (if it will be possible to edit the notes in the React app), this would be needed to keep the edited version of the notes if you reupload a course HTML.
+* Tagging notes (from the backend perspective this means storing the tags to the note and/or the course - depending which elements it will be possible to tag)
+## Frontend
+* Tagging notes and/or courses (at the moment I think this would be more useful for the notes).
+* Possibility to filter notes based on the tags.

+##